 (4) Nicholas de Walcote, c.1300-c.1370.
 Nicholas de Walcote, Thomas de Walcote and others of Worcestershire, were pardoned in 1328 for fines imposed in them by King Edward II.
 In 1336 Nicholas de Walcote was appointed purveyor of the household of Queen Isabella, who had retired to Castle Rising, Norfolk.
 In 1338 he was an official of the queen's wardrobe, a position he still held in 1344.
 In 1343 Nicholas de Walcote was granted an exemption for life from appointments such as mayor, sheriff , etc., against his will.
 Nicholas de Walcote and Agnes his wife, and others, were granted a papal indulgence in 1353 for remission of sins, requested by the queen at the time of her death.
 In 1358 Nicholas de Walcote and two others were appointed to receive the goods of William de Walcote, clerk, who the king had arrested for debts owed the queen mother, and to sell them to satisfy the debt.
 In 1360 Nicholas and his brother, Thomas, bound themselves to pay the balance of their brother's debt.
 In 1361 Nicholas and Thomas de Walcote of Lincolnshire still owed 84 pounds of the 600 pound debt.
 They were given permission to pay it off at 20 pounds per year.
 He appears to have had 3 wives, Agnes, Joan, and Isabell.

-(5) John Walcote, c.
-1335.
+(5) Sir John de Walcote, c.
+1340-1407.
 In 1378, John, son of Thomas Walkote of Lutterworth sold for 20 marks of silver his right to two tenements, two virgates of land, and 4 acres of meadow in Walcote by Misterton.
 In the Walcot pedigree in the Visitation of Shropshire the following is recorded: Joh'es Walcot de Walcot in com.
 Salop miles. anno 6 R.2.
 Arms: on a cross patonce azure 5 fleur-de-lis or.
 The year, 6 Richard II, or 1383, probably refers the date John's arms were recorded by the Heralds.
 The Surrey Roll of Arms dating from shortly after 1380, lists the arms of Sir John de Walcote, as given above.

-Philip de Walcote may have been related to Ralph de Walcote of Leicester, above, as Ralph and Philip were both London drapers.
+Philip de Walcote of London may have been related to Ralph de Walcote, above, as Ralph and Philip were both London drapers.